ryjcm1/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a state managed single-page applciation built on React.
+Interview Scheduler is a full-stack single-page applciation built on React.
 The data is persisted on a local PostgreSQL database.
 All client to server communication was done using the axios library.
 The application is tested with Jest and Cypress throughout the duration of the project.

 &emsp;
 ## Project Visuals 🌟